jayrbolton/vvvview/Readme.md

 # vvvview

 A micro-module for streamlining patching of [virtual-dom](https://github.com/Matt-Esch/virtual-dom).
-Some suggested module pairings design patterns are below.

 On npm as `vvvview`

 ### view(rootFunction, parentNode, initialState)